Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/import.rst

 You can import existing test datasets from a file.
 This is particularly useful when you already have a dataset that you want to use for evaluation.

-In this section, we will walk you through how to import existing datasets from a JSONL file, obtained from another tool, like Giskard Open Source.
+In this section, we will walk you through how to import existing datasets from a JSONL or CSV file, obtained from another tool, like Giskard Open Source.

 Create a new dataset
 ----------------------